JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/state-observables.md

 ## Overview

-This document provides a comprehensive reference of all state observables in the RotoClear camera system.
+This document provides a comprehensive reference of all state observables in the C Pro camera system.
 Observables are the core state management mechanism, providing reactive updates and persistent storage.

 ## Observable System